Newly Diagnosed Programme

 Our support meetings provide a safe, confidential place where people affected by lymphoma can talk to each other about their experience, express their thoughts and feelings, gain insight from connecting with others, and get support and information.
 The facilitators will listen, seek to understand your experience and help address any questions or worries you might have.

-Meetings last an hour and are hosted on Zoom.
-You don't need a Zoom account or experience of using Zoom but you will need access to an internet-enabled device with a working microphone, speaker and webcam to take part.
+Meetings are hosted on Zoom, but you don't need a Zoom account or experience of using Zoom.
+You will need access to an internet-enabled device with a working microphone, speaker and webcam to take part.

-To register for any of our support meeting, you must be aged 18 or over, resident in the UK and personally affected by lymphoma.
+To register for any of our support meetings, you must be aged 18 or over, resident in the UK and personally affected by lymphoma.